John Medley: Views on church architecture

 John Medley was a strong proponent of Gothic Revival architecture.
-At Exeter, he founded the Exeter Diocesan Architectural Society, and acted as its secretary.
+At Exeter, he founded the Exeter Diocesan Architectural Society and acted as its secretary.
 The Exeter Society was in contact with the Cambridge Camden Society, which approved its efforts to study and promote this architectural style.
 In 1841 Medley published a volume called Elementary Remarks on Church Architecture, which was praised by the Cambridge Camden Society's periodical The Ecclesiologist.

 Medley also involved himself in building new churches in his parish.
 One of these was St. Andrew's in Exwick, whose architect was John Hayward.
 The Ecclesiologist described St. Andrew's in 1842 as "the best specimen of modern church we have yet seen".
 Hayward, a member of both the Exeter Diocesan Architectural Society and the Cambridge Camden Society, was the employer of Frank Wills, who would later be taken to North America by Medley as architect of Fredericton's Christ Church Cathedral.
 Among the additions Medley made to his own St. Thomas's Church was a tomb for his late wife, with an effigy carved by her father, John Bacon.

 One of the Cambridge Camden Society's firm principles was that seating in churches should be free.
 Medley shared this strong opposition to the charging of pew rents and published an article on "The Advantages of Open Seats" in the 1843 Transactions of the Exeter Diocesan Architectural Association.
-His insistence on free and open church seating proved controversial when he became Bishop of Fredericton and embarked on a program of church building that began with Christ Church Cathedral and St. Anne's Chapel of Ease.
+His insistence on free and open church seating proved controversial when he became Bishop of Fredericton and embarked on a church-building program that began with Christ Church Cathedral and St. Anne's Chapel of Ease.
 Both the Cathedral and St. Anne's Chapel had free seats, and Bishop Medley refused to consecrate any new church in which pew rents were charged.
 This was a break with the tradition, particularly common in North America, of raising money for the parish by renting pews.
 The Bishop's insistence on free seats was not always readily accepted.
 In one case, in the parish of Upham, a church remained unconsecrated for five years because the local church leaders would not comply with Medley's rule.